ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 ### MS-ASRM

-The five scenarios are designed to verify the server-side and testable requirements in MS-ASRM test suite.
+The five scenarios are designed to verify the server-side and testable requirements in the MS-ASRM test suite.
 The following table lists the scenarios designed in this test suite.

 | Scenario | Description |